Morgawr/yokubi/src/Section1/Part2/Lesson23.md

 Demonstratives are words that mean things like "this," "that," etc.

 Japanese is different from English on this front in two ways.
 First, its demonstratives are much more regular, and second, its demonstratives map to three "locations" instead of two.
-This is easier shown than explained, so let’s look at examples:
+This is easier shown than explained, so let's look at examples:

 <pre>
 <b>こ</b>れ